-Minister files trespassing charge against NC candidate
+Church says candidate trespassed, but he says he was invited

-UNDATED – A leader of a secretive evangelical congregation has persuaded a magistrate to issue trespassing charges against a North Carolina state senate candidate who brought supporters and a TV crew along to a scheduled meeting at the church.
+UNDATED – A leader of a secretive evangelical congregation has persuaded a magistrate to issue trespassing charges against a North Carolina state Senate candidate who brought supporters and a TV crew along to a scheduled meeting at the church.

 Democratic candidate David Wheeler says he was invited by Jane Whaley, the leader of the Word of Faith Fellowship, to visit the church in Spindale, North Carolina.
 The church has been accused of beating congregants to expel demons.
 Wheeler told The Associated Press that Whaley and other members invited him so he could see for himself that it is an open and loving church.